Below is some information you’ll need to know before registering your team. When you’re ready, click the “Join the Club” button below.

 Registration fees increase for all teams, as follows:

 Are there additional costs?

 From Kickoff to Final Assembly, teams are supported with in person and online expertise to guide their work.
-For teams who want to build their project ideas, New England Biolabs provides some free reagents.
-Beyond those materials and the BioBuilder kit sent to new participants, each team is responsible for supplying lab materials should they want to build their project idea.
+For teams who want to build their project ideas, New England Biolabs provides some free reagents (US teams only).
+Beyond those materials and the BioBuilder kit sent to new participants (US teams only), each team is responsible for supplying lab materials should they want to build their project idea.

 What will I need to get started?

 The BioBuilderClub welcomes all teams, regardless of access to molecular biology laboratory facilities.